 He said he wanted to fly helicopters to the home "once or twice a week" between 07:00 and 23:00 hrs.

-Two parish councils and Historic England raised concerns about the plans as the landing site would be 426ft (about 130m) from a 12th Century church.
+Two parish councils and Historic England raised concerns about the plans as the landing site would be more than 400ft from a church.

 Objectors raised concerns over potential noise, aviation fuel stored on site, a bird strike and that it did not fit in with the council's sustainable transport strategy.